Jessica001cheng/CarND-Advanced-Lane-Lines/writeup.md

 4. I save previous 10 frames polynomial parameters. when get the current frame polynomial, I check it with sanityCheck(Line 305~326 in advanced_lane.py).
 If current frame is not valid, I will use the last frame.
 If current is valid, I will avarage with last 10 frames and get a new polynomial parameters.

 5. I clip the video from 0:39~0:42 to test1.mp4.
 With my above changes, the test1_out.mp4 can detect lane smoothly.

+6. I check the distance of start/middle/end of the road.
+If the distance is not in a range, I will use the last frame.